wp-plugins/mobile-client-detection-plugin/readme.txt

 = Which features will be implemented next ? =
 a) add option toggles to the admin panel
-b) add template switching by filename capability
+b) add template-switching by filename capability

 == Screenshots ==